sergisproject/sergis-author/README.md

 - If we're in an editor but we don't actually change anything (i.e. onchange() is never called), then we don't need to save
-- GET RID OF HUGE DATA URIs IN JSON DATA (do this server-side if need be)

 Action Editor: